odygrd/quill/docs/sink_types.rst

 RotatingFileSink
 ~~~~~~~~~~~~~~~~

-The :cpp:class:`quill::RotatingFileSink` is built on top of the `FileSink` and provides log file rotation based on specified time intervals, file sizes, or daily schedules.
+The :cpp:class:`RotatingFileSink` is built on top of the `FileSink` and provides log file rotation based on specified time intervals, file sizes, or daily schedules.

 .. code:: cpp